empowerID/empowernow_docs/docs/marketing/competitive.md

   - Clear alignment with OpenID AuthZEN and PEP↔PDP model; credible standards advocacy
   - Developer‑friendly API and cloud‑managed offering; strong story for app‑level externalized authZ
 - Risks/constraints vs our Fabric:
-  - Focused on PDP, not a full identity fabric (no BFF/session termination pattern, no Studios, no automation/inventory plane)
+  - Focused on PDP, not a full identity fabric (no ARIA Shield/session termination pattern, no Studios, no automation/inventory plane)
   - Operational surface limited to authorization; broader observability/CAEP coverage varies by integration
 - Where we win:
-  - End‑to‑end, PDP‑guarded platform (Studios, BFF, Automation/Inventory) with zero‑token SPAs and CAEP/analytics by default
+  - End‑to‑end, PDP‑guarded platform (Studios, ARIA Shield, Automation/Inventory) with zero‑token SPAs and CAEP/analytics by default
   - Runtime module activation and plugin model across UI, not only service‑side decisions

 ### Cerbos (open‑source PDP + Cerbos Hub)